-Do Not leave Nusa Dua before you have visited this restaurant/play area.
-The kids absolutelly loved playing on the tree swings, hammocks, see saws and play pirate ship.
-There's also a fun bamboo tree house you can eat your dinner in although this was slightly too wobbly for us!
+Do not leave Nusa Dua before you have visited Pirates Bay restaurant/play area.
+The kids absolutely loved playing on the tree swings, hammocks, see saws and play pirate ship.
+There’s also a fun bamboo tree house you can eat your dinner in although this was slightly too wobbly for us!

 When in Bali a visit to a waterpark is a must simply to cool off.
-The main waterpark is Waterbom Bali, in Kuta but we couldn't face the hour or so drive so found this little one just ten minutes walk from our hotel.
-Again it's freen to enter and use the facilities but you need to buy extra wristbands for the slides and flowrider.
-We also got the kids some food and took full advantage of their two for one cocktails - great prices, very strong and totally delicious!
+The main waterpark is Waterbom Bali, in Kuta but we couldn’t face the hour or so drive.
+So after some research found Surf and Turf, just ten minutes walk from our hotel.
+Again it’s free to enter and use the facilities.
+You need to buy extra wristbands for the slides and flowrider.
+We also got the kids some food and took full advantage of their two for one cocktails.
+Great prices, very strong and totally delicious!

-This is a very small water park - a few slides and a flow rider which look pretty fierce so we stayed away from that!
-There's a large main pool and a tiny todders pool with some play equipment which went down a treat with the 2 year old!
-When we visited it was pretty clean and very quiet, as our kids are not huge fans of crazy water rides it was a great choice not to waste time going to Kuta.
+This is a very small water park – a few slides and a flow rider.
+It looked pretty fierce so we stayed away from that!
+There’s a large main pool and a tiny toddlers pool with some play equipment.
+This went down a treat with the 2 year old!
+When we visited it was pretty clean and very quiet.
+Our kids are not huge fans of crazy water rides it was a great choice not to waste time going to Kuta.

-This is the main shopping centre in Nusa Dua, prices are very expensive compared to Seminyak or Ubud but it has a reasonable selection of surf style shps, restaurants and souvenirs.
-There are a few spas which are much cheaper than the ones in the hotels and is a nice place to get your hear braided.
-We had lunch at one of the restaurants which as very reasonably priced but if you're wanting to fill your suitcases I would recommend a trip to Seminyak
+The Bali Collection is the main shopping centre in Nusa Dua, prices are very expensive compared to Seminyak or Ubud but it has a reasonable selection of surf style shops, restaurants and souvenirs.
+There are a few spas which are much cheaper than the ones in the hotels.
+And is a nice place to get your hear braided.
+We had lunch at one of the restaurants which as very reasonably priced.
+But if you’re wanting to fill your suitcases I would recommend a trip to Seminyak.

 Beach massages are available all over Bali and it’s a lovely way to spend half an hour.
 If you head in the opposite direction to the Bali Collection there are some friendly, local women with shaded massage beds who will braid your hair, paint your nails, give you a full body massage – just be sure to negotiate your price – they start high for Bali standards!

-White sands, safe water and refreshingly few beach sellers make this a perfect spot for a day at the beach.
-There are various watersports available, the paddle boarding looked great fun but due to the lack of waves, this isn't the best place in Bali for surfing.
+Home to white sands, safe water and refreshingly few beach sellers.
+Nusa Dua Beach is a perfect spot for a day at the beach.
+There are various watersports available, the paddle boarding looked great fun.
+Unfortunately due to lack of waves, this isn’t the best place in Bali for surfing.

-Nusa Dua is an expensive place to eat, most restaurants are located within the hotels but you can easily visit during your stay.
-Are favourites are:
+Nusa Dua is an expensive place to eat, most restaurants are located within the hotels.
+But most of them are open to the public.
+Our favourites are:

 Located at the Nusa Dua Beach hotel, it’s the style of this restaurant that really sells it.
 Essentially a huge bamboo made tree house with some very funky swings to sit and sup your cocktails.
 Situated right on the beach, kids can happily play in the sand where you can keep a watchful eye on them.

-Gorgeous Indonesian restaurant in the Westin hotel with plenty of indoor and outdoor seating.
-We ate here during one of there buffet nights and the food was excellent with a huge selection - what kids doesn't like to fill their boots trying a little bit of everything!
+This beautiful restaurant serves gorgeous Indonesian food in the Westin hotel with plenty of indoor and outdoor seating.
+We ate here during one of their buffet nights and the food was excellent with a huge selection.
+What kid doesn’t like to fill their boots trying a little bit of everything!